Avaz-tech/avaz-tech/README.md

 <h3 align="left">Fueled by a passion for technology and innovation, I transform ideas into digital solutions.
-I’m Avazbek, a software engineer from Uzbekistan, here to code the future.</h3>
+I’m Avazbek, a software engineer from 2750 year old city Samarkand, here to code the future.</h3>

 ###